musty-codified/library-management/README.md

 ## 5. Running the Frontend (JavaFX) ##

-- **Navigate to the frontend module::**
+- **Navigate to the frontend module**
 - **Ensure JavaFX SDK is installed on your machine before running this project**
 -  JavaFX is required to run the frontend.
 You can download it from:
   [https://openjfx.io/](https://openjfx.io/)
   `cd book-ui`
 - **Build and run the frontend project using maven:**